 General information about pharmaceutical terminology.
 Pharmaceutical forms.
 Component elements of drug names.
-The aim of the lesson: - To providenew theoretical knowledge; - To provide practical skillsin the given field;
+The aim of the lesson: - To providenew theoretical knowledge; - To provide practical skillsin the given field; To provide practical skinshi the given field,

 - To provide practical skills in the work with scientific and scientific popular literature.